-Crane Model No.
+Crane Model No Serial Number

-A. D. and Illiah Dies and Kannana in alana V NI.
 Are Boom Hitch Pins and Keepers in place?
-Yes No Wire Line Hook with Safety Latch Working?
-Yes No Is Hook OK, (Not bent)?
-Yes No Is Thimble on Wire Rope OK?
-Yes No Is Traveling Block in use?
-Yes No Is Wire Rope OK, not kinked or frayed?
-Yes No Are all Boom Sections straight?
-Yes No Are Sheave Bolts in place and tight?
-Yes No Do all Sheaves rotate easily?
-Yes No Are Mounting Bolts tight?
-Yes No Is Anti Two-Block functioning properly?
-Yes No Is Boom Angle Indicator in place and functioning and is Chart legible?
-Yes No Are Cylinder Mounting Bolts secure?
-Yes No Are Winch Mounting Bolts tight?
-Yes No When stopped does winch drift less than 1.0 Inches?
-Yes No Is Load Chart in place and easily read?
-Yes No Are functions on Pendant operating correctly?
-Yes No Is Hydraulic Reservoir full?
-Yes No Is Outrigger straight and functioning?
-Yes No Any items checked 'No' must be repaired before using this crane.
+Yes No

+Wire Line Hook with Safety Latch Working?
+Yes No

+Is Hook OK, (Not bent)?
+Yes No

+Is Thimble on Wire Rope OK?
+Yes No

+Is Traveling Block in use?
+Yes No

+Is Wire Rope OK, not kinked or frayed?
+Yes No

+Are all Boom Sections straight?
+Yes No

+Are Sheave Bolts in place and tight?
+Yes No

+Do all Sheaves rotate easily?
+Yes No

+Are Mounting Bolts tight?
+Yes No

+Is Anti Two-Block functioning properly?
+Yes No

+Is Boom Angle Indicator in place and function and is Chart legible? ning Yes .
+No

+Are Cylinder Mounting Bolts secure?
+Yes No

+Are Winch Mounting Bolts tight?
+Yes No

+When stopped does winch drift less than 1.0 Inches?
+Yes No

+Is Load Chart in place and easily read?
+Yes No

+Are functions on Pendant operating correctly ?
+Yes No

+Is Hydraulic Reservoir full?
+Yes No

+Is Outrigger straight and functioning?
+Yes No

+Any items checked 'No' must be repaired be fore using this crane.